Accessible Bathroom Renovation – Your Next Project

 A great contractor like Bedrock Construction can really help with this part of the process.
-We also help with the design and making sure that all the measurments are up to code.
+We also help with the design and make sure that all the measurements are up to code.

 Accessibility looks a little different for each person.

 When my dad had cancer and wasn’t very mobile it wasn’t the doors that were the issue it was getting in and out of the tub/shower and standing up while he was in there.
 So we took out the tub/shower (and replaced it with a walk-in shower (shower stall) that has a seat and additional stabilizing bars on the sides.
 This provided him with a more user-friendly shower and something that was still a great option for resale and other people.

 When my mom’s husband had a stroke he was unable to move around the house without a walker.
 This meant that the doors in the bathroom had to be changed.
 What we ended up doing was removing the door in the ensuite altogether and creating an archway.
 This along with a non-enclosed shower allowed him to get in and out of the bathroom and shower without any additional effort.

 When it comes to the doorways in your house it will depend on the disability or mobility issue and the location of the bathroom in question.

 Cost of Modifications to a Handicap Bathroom and Resources

 The picture below is credited to the national kitchen bath association in the US, but it gives you an idea of the breakdown.
 These prices are not definite, but a general guide to the pricing percentages that you can expect.
 All of the prices are subject to design, availability and brand.

 The final cost of your renovation will greatly depend on the modifications that you need to make.
 Each of the requirements will add additional cost to the total.
 If you need to make major modifications to the structure of your house then an engineer or architect may be required to approve designs and drawings.